OlivierSohn/hamazed/BACKLOG.md

       - try explosionThenGravity or gravityExplosionThenSimpleExplosion
     - for gravity-based animations we could allow to go through the edge of the world (but not through other walls)
 - generalize chained sequences on collisions
+  - try passing a list of functions to the tree's 'treeOnWall' Rebound
 - make an animation between levels to make the world reduce progressively
 - use bresenham 3d for smooth color gradients (code commented in Geo)
 - when an animation point touches the world frame, make it change color